Sokar: Appearance

 In the New Kingdom Book of the Underworld, the Amduat, he is shown standing on the back of a serpent between two spread wings; as an expression of freedom this suggests a connection with resurrection or perhaps a satisfactory transit of the underworld.
-Despite this, the region of the underworld associated with Seker was seen as difficult, sandy terrain called the Imhet (also called Amhet, Ammahet, or Ammehet; meaning 'filled up').
+Despite this, the region of the underworld associated with Sokar was seen as difficult, sandy terrain called the Imhet (also called Amhet, Ammahet, or Ammehet; meaning 'filled up').

 Roles and cults

-Seker, possibly through his association with Ptah, has a connection with craftsmen.
-In the Book of the Dead, he is said to fashion silver bowls and at Tanis a silver coffin of Sheshonq II has been discovered decorated with the iconography of Seker.
+Sokar, possibly through his association with Ptah, has a connection with artisans.
+In the Book of the Dead, he is said to fashion silver bowls and at Tanis a silver coffin of Sheshonq II has been discovered decorated with the iconography of Sokar.

-Seker's cult centre was in Memphis, and festivals in his honor were held there on the 26th day of the fourth month of the akhet (spring) season.
-While these festivals took place, devotees would hoe and till the ground, and drive cattle, which suggests that Seker could have had agricultural aspects about him.
+Sokar's cult centre was in Memphis, and festivals in his honor were held there on the 26th day of the fourth month of the akhet (spring) season.
+While these festivals took place, devotees would hoe and till the ground, and drive cattle, which suggests that Sokar could have had agricultural aspects about him.

-Seker is mentioned in The Journey of Ra: the myth used to explain what happens during the night when Ra travels through the Underworld.
-According to the myth, Seker rules the Fifth Kingdom of Night, which is called "Hidden", and is tasked with punishing the souls of evildoers by throwing them into a boiling lake.
+Sokar is mentioned in The Journey of Ra: the myth used to explain what happens during the night when Ra travels through the Underworld.
+According to the myth, Sokar rules the Fifth Kingdom of Night, which is called "Hidden", and is tasked with punishing the souls of evildoers by throwing them into a boiling lake.

 As part of the festivals in akhet, his followers wore strings of onions around their necks, showing the Underworld aspect of him.
 Onions were used in embalming people - sometimes the skin, sometimes the entire onion.
 When just the skin was used, it would be placed on the eyes and inside the ears to mask the smell.